fabianlcm/Geographical_plotting/README.md

 ## For academic and learning purposes

+- Interactive_world_map.py is a function that displays a plotly visuzalization of a world map showing the countries you have visited.
-- Interactive_world_map.py runs better in Jupyter Notebook
+-- Jupyter Notebook